Off-Campus Housing for Law Students:

 As our students will tell you, if you are moving to Lexington from a major metropolitan area, your housing search will likely look a little different than those you have conducted previously.
 For example, when searching for an apartment, you may find that internet searches do not yield a great deal of information.
 While Craigslist does contain listings for the Lexington area (search under Craigslist Roanoke and narrow your search by asking for all properties in Lexington), we typically recommend students broaden their searches and utilize a variety of local resources when looking for housing.
 Furthermore, you will likely have much more luck if you take a day or two (that's typically all the time it takes to find something you like) and come to Lexington to conduct your search.

-For those students seeking off-campus housing, we encourage you to consult the classified ads, utilize the local realtors (all of whom are located along Main Street and do not charge for their services), visit the law school (a great many apartment listings are posted on the bulletin boards in and around the building) and drive around town.
+We encourage you to consult the classified ads, utilize the local realtors (all of whom are located along Main Street and do not charge for their services), speak with current students, and drive around town.
 Lexington is small enough that a great many landlords advertise an availability by simply posting a sign in front of the property.
 We encourage you to take a day or two, come to Lexington and look around.
 Please note that there are a number of living spaces for rent that you may consider less than suitable (admittedly there are some landlords in the Lexington area have very creative definitions of "inhabitable").
 We recommend that you do not rent any property site unseen.

 If you are an admitted student and have questions about finding housing in the Lexington area, we encourage you to consider joining our Admitted Students Facebook group.
 This page is monitored by a number of current students, and they are more than happy to share with you their insights, recommendations and stories about finding housing the Lexington area.
 This is great way to begin any housing search and will likely answer most questions you have about how best to go about this process in Lexington.